Shopping Cart

 Also those who might've enjoyed mindful nudity in a chill environment but found Stewart's scene so sketchy at times -- in free fall for being unsupported by profit preoccupied, health-plagued management, whose lack of mindful overseeing effectively let untoward behavior creep in -- that they actually welcomed the policy change.

-Shades of last century's ban on nudity revisited.
+(image) Shades of last century's ban on nudity revisited.

 Convoluted Subject

-Countless appreciated the option...not only to better physically benefit by deeper contact with natural elements and enhance the spa experience, but also to have the opportunity to cultivate greater body acceptance and savor the liberating exhilaration radical body freedom easily generates...able to test the waters of public nudity after a lifetime of spirit-crushing, body-discomforting mandatory pubic cover-up amid Stewart's sheltered natural environment.
-Others, long embracing simple nudity in appropriate places and weather conditions, reinforced
+Countless appreciated the option...not only to better physically benefit by deeper contact with the natural elements and enhance the spa experience, but also to have the opportunity to cultivate greater body acceptance and savor the liberating exhilaration radical body freedom so easily generates...able to test the waters of public nudity after a lifetime of spirit-crushing, body-discomforting, mandatory pubic cover-up amid Stewart's sheltered natural environment.

-their chosen lifestyle while coursing through Springs' spa sequences mostly unencumbered by needless cover.
+Others, long embracing simple nudity in appropriate places and weather conditions, reinforced their chosen lifestyle while coursing through the Springs' spa sequences largely unencumbered by needless cover.

 While half-year advance notice was given by word of mouth and via tiny-print notices taped to door windows, it all seemed too unreal to be true.

-They never even bothered to seek any informed feedback from longtime patrons, either locals or regional and global travelers, who together constituted the backbone support of the establishment.
+They never even bothered to seek informed feedback from longtime patrons, either locals or regional and global travelers, who together constituted the backbone support of the establishment.

-It was a clear case of 'Whoever has the gold makes the rules, deal with it.'
+It was a clear case of 'Whoever has the gold makes the rules -- deal with it.'

 Age-old habit hard-wired in humanity

 Alas, it seems people over long millennium got so used to mandatory body covering (oddly becoming planet's only perma-dressed species), finding such accustomed security and comfort in it that fear of losing it -- even when not needed for protection from elements or dealing with often still-strange and hostile world -- totally eclipsed the pronounced discomfort it created, muting body's keen, fine-tuned sensory awareness.
-Even when in natural supportive
+Even when in natural supportive environments that -- especially in nice weather and always in a sauna -- invites shedding needless cover...needless but the intolerant attitudes and dull body alienation of the prevailing, clothing-numbed majority.

 Covid-19 and body freedom

-Seeking an extra layer of hygienic protection through covering in public over time -- especially for contagions spread by touch -- was undoubtedly yet another factor in the slow segue to mandatory public cover-up, like masks fitfully became in recent years...to the point people began to "feel naked" , too vulnerable, too bare-assed (i.e., embarrassed) without clothes 'protecting' them.
-Such once-valid protection concerns over time then got locked into humanity's cultural DNA and collective subconsciousness -- plague or no plague -- along with countless other contributing factors.
+Seeking an extra layer of hygienic protection through covering in public over time -- especially for contagions spread by touch -- was undoubtedly yet another factor in the slow segue to mandatory public cover-up, like face masks fitfully became in recent years...to the point people began to "feel naked" , too vulnerable, too bare-assed (i.e., embarrassed) without clothes 'protecting' them.
+Such once-valid protection concerns over time then got locked into humanity's cultural DNA and collective subconsciousness -- plague or no plague -- along with the countless other contributing factors.
 And it became today's locked-in tradition of compulsive/compulsive dress habit.

-(People who refused to wear a Covid mask as an infringement of personal freedom rights might consider how restrictive and oppressive mandatory public dress is seen to any who prefer living a freebody lifestyle!)
+(People who refused to wear a Covid mask as an infringement of personal freedom rights might consider how restrictive and oppressive mandatory public dress is seen to any who prefer living a freebody lifestyle.)

 But most don't bother to ask why.
 It's simply the ways things are and always have been and always will be.
-For a multitude of reasons, we might seem to have become a perma-dressed species.
+For a multitude of reasons, we might seem to have seemingly become a perma-dressed species.

-But more and more believe that's all nonsense.
+More and more believe that's all nonsense.

 "The owners can do whatever they want"